jaads/cargo-workspace-analyzer/README.md

 The created graph is used to calculate common metrics in regard to the coupling of packages.
 The following metric are supported:

-- Afferent Coupling
+- Fan In
-- Efferent Coupling
+- Fan Out
 - Instability Metric

-## Package Count
+## Package and Dependency Count

-It will also display the amount of packages in your workspace.
+It will also display the amount of packages and the amount of dependencies.
+Once for all the founds packages and dependencies in the codebase, and once only for the packages actually within the workspace and interdependencies.

 # Installation